lucianoiam/dpfwebui/doc/internals.md

 ### Web view UI

-- On Linux a CEF (WIP) or WebKitGTK web view instance runs in a child process.
+- On Linux a WebKitGTK or Chromium Embedded Framework (CEF) web view instance runs in a child process.
+CEF variant is work in progress as of Sep '21.

 - On macOS the system WKWebView is used.